 In addition, some commercially prepared varieties may be smothered in high amounts of unhealthy fats, salt, artificial flavorings or sugar, turning this healthy snack into something very unhealthy.

 Summary Popcorn is a healthy snack that’s considered a whole grain.
 It’s best homemade on your stove or in an air-popper, as commercial popcorn often has extra unhealthy ingredients.

 Whole-grain bread products are an easy way to add whole grains to your diet.

-They’re widely available and come in many varieties, such as whole-grain breads, rye breads, whole-wheat bread rolls, whole-grain bagels, whole-grain tortillas and others.
+They’re widely available and come in many varieties, such as rye breads, whole-wheat bread rolls, whole-grain bagels, whole-grain tortillas and others.